top of page

 4. Market Access and Equitable Transactions: Providing insights into EU market requirements and connecting farmers with buyers will help farmers access markets and achieve equitable transactions.

-5. Collaboration with Researchers: Working with universities, NGOs, and industry associations to promote cacao farming and combat deforestation is essential for the industry's growth and sustainability.
+5. Collaboration with Researchers: Working with universities, NGOs like CIRAD and UNFAO, and industry associations to promote better farm practices and combat deforestation is essential for the industry's growth and sustainability.

 ECOSHIFT: tech-driven sustainability